deephaven/web-client-ui/packages/code-studio/README.md

 ### Workspace Data

-Data is stored remotely on the server in a Persistent Query named `WebClientData`, in one table `workspaceData`.
-Take a look at [WorkspaceStorage.js](src/dashboard/WorkspaceStorage.js) for details on how it is stored.
+Workspace data is stored in the browsers localStorage.
+See [LocalWorkspaceStorage](./src/dashboard/LocalWorkspaceStorage.ts) for implementation details.

 ## Mock API